How To Use GoFundMe To Start Or Fund A Business In 10 Steps

-- Post A Fun Campaign Video: Keep it to around two minutes, so you don’t lose viewers’ fickle attention.
+- Post A Fun Campaign Video: Keep it to around two minutes so that you don’t lose viewers’ attention.
 Don’t be afraid to show a personal touch, as people prefer authenticity and humor to slick sales pitches.
 You should at least allude to the personal challenges you’ve faced in growing your business.
 After all, this is GoFundMe; tugs on the ol’ heartstrings are expected.

 - Make Your GoFundMe Campaign Page As Attractive As Possible: Use high-resolution images to promote your campaign.
 Preferably images that feature both you and your place of business.
-Remember: having a personal touch is key.
+Remember that having a personal touch is key.